 No worries, if some of your achievements were not presented to a wide audience, you may redress this situation.
 One of the options is a PRnews service.
-It includes an impressive catalog of credible media outlets, where you may contact directly with journalists, who will estimate your work and publish the articles about your merits.
+It includes an impressive catalog of credible media outlets, where you may contact directly journalists, who will estimate your work and publish articles about your merits.

 Applying for O-1B Visas

-The O-1B visa is meant for persons with exceptional talent in the motion picture, arts, or the TV industries.
+The O-1B visa is meant for persons with exceptional talent in the motion picture, arts, or TV industries.
 However, the process and requirements for this visa will vary depending on whether or not you are part of the motion picture and TV industry.